-- To become familiar with the physical layout of the school. - To get to know the class teacher's expectations. - To receive verbal and written information about the school, the curriculum, their responsibilities and health and safety issues. - To meet staff. - To meet other parents and develop support systems. - To know how to become involved with school e.g. PTFA (Friends of Alfriston School), social events and supporting learning. - To know how they will track their child's progress.
+- To become familiar with the physical layout of the school. - To get to know the class teacher's expectations. - To receive verbal and written information about the school, the curriculum, their responsibilities and health and safety issues. - To meet staff. - To meet other parents and develop support systems. - To know how to become involved with school e.g. The Friends of Alfriston School (the school's Parent, Teacher and Friends Association), social events and supporting learning. - To know how they will track their child's progress.